 - The logic behind taking number 69 or 72 is difficult to understand.

 - The 69 or 72 can’t be applied to everything.

 - Results are less accurate when the interest rate is low.

-- Projects, where millions are at stake, must not depend on these for decision making.
-This is because where millions are at stakes, even a minute difference could create a massive difference.
+- Projects where millions are at stake must not depend on these for decision-making.
+This is because where millions are at stake, even a minute difference could create a massive difference.